ProjectPythia/projectpythia.github.io/portal/posts/2026/cookoff-2026.md

 Cook-off 2026 participants from [UAlbany DAES](https://www.albany.edu/daes)
 ```

 UAlbany is a lead partner with NSF NCAR on Project Pythia.
 This year we had a record-breaking nine participants travel from Albany to Boulder for the event.
-We were also well-represented in leadership roles, with three breakout group leaders and two technical facilitators.
+We were also well-represented in leadership roles, with three breakout group leaders (Kevin Tyle, Juan Diego Mantilla, and Matt Lynne) and two technical facilitators (Brian Rose and Rob Ford).
 Go [Great Danes](https://en.wikipedia.org/wiki/Albany_Great_Danes)!